 Note: If testing specific gravity (deep-cycle flooded/wet batteries), when drawing a sample from the battery, fill and drain the hydrometer several times first before settling upon a measurement.

 Note: For longer battery life, batteries should remain in the green zone (40% or more SOC).
 Occasional dips into the yellow may not be harmful, but continual discharges to those levels will shorten battery life considerably.
 Generally speaking, the less you discharge the battery before recharge, the longer the battery will last.
 Most alternative-energy systems are designed to keep the battery bank at least 50% or higher.

 Note: The 100% voltage is NOT the recommended charging voltage (which will be higher, and multi-stage).
 See your battery manufacturer recommendations regarding charging.

 Open circuit voltage, or specific gravity per cell

-Here’s a great battery ‘trickle’ charger for keeping your batteries topped off while not in use!
+Here’s a highly rated little ‘trickle’ charger for maintaining a 12-volt battery while not in use: